Skip to main content

 Access Setup

-Enable the Prometheus metrics endpoint by adding a <prometheus> section to the ClickHouse server configuration.
-Create a config override file:
+ClickHouse exposes the metrics endpoint natively - there is no exporter to run.
+Enable it by adding a <prometheus> section to the server config.
+Drop a config override file into /etc/clickhouse-server/config.d/:

 <clickhouse>